McNerdius/TailBlazor/readme.md

 ---

 I'll link a more detailed post in the future, but for now i'll run through the key steps.
+Here's the deployed [Static Web App](https://polite-sky-006af1d1e.azurestaticapps.net/).

+---

 # Step 1 - Scaffold the C# projects